Who We Are

 Gordon Banks, Trustee

-Gordon has over 17 years’ experience working within the community development and charity sector, 13 years of which have been with Saracens and the Saracens Sport Foundation where he is now Community Director.
-Gordon has played a leading role in the development and growth of the Saracens Sport Foundation and the charities work to use sport as a vehicle for social change and was instrumental in establishing Allianz Park, the home stadium of Saracens, as an inspiring and thriving community hub site.
-Gordon has been centrally involved in the creation of the vision of the Saracens High School and will represent the interests and responsibilities of Saracens and the Saracens Sport Foundation as the school project develops.
+Gordon has over 19 years’ experience working within the community development and charity sector, 15 years of which have been with Saracens and the Saracens Foundation where he is now Community Director.
+Gordon has played a leading role in the development and growth of the Saracens Foundation and the charities work to use sport as a vehicle for social change and was instrumental in establishing Allianz Park, the home stadium of Saracens, as an inspiring and thriving community hub site.
+Gordon has been centrally involved in the creation of the vision of Saracens High School and represents the interests and responsibilities of Saracens and the Saracens Foundation in the Trust.

 Katie Bell, Trustee

 Katie is currently responsible for the local and international recruitment and marketing for Middlesex University, and also is the Executive lead on student employability and the student experience.
-She has worked for Middlesex University in Hendon for 7 years, and her team work closely with local schools and colleges.
-She is representing the University on the steering group and will also bring some significant insights and learnings from higher education into the needs of the local area, the importance of placing the pupil at the centre, and also of considerations towards learner outcomes.
+She has worked for Middlesex University in Hendon for 9 years, and her team work closely with local schools and colleges.
+She represents the University on the Trust Board and also brings significant insights and learning from higher education into the needs of the local area, the importance of placing the pupil at the centre, and also considerations towards learner outcomes.

 Alan Gray, Trustee